Wanjiru27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-23.command that finds all empty files and directories in the current directory and all sub-directories 24.script that lists all the files with a .gif extension in the current directory and all its sub-directories 25.script that decodes acrostics that use the first letter of each line
+23.command that finds all empty files and directories in the current directory and all sub-directories 24.script that lists all the files with a .gif extension in the current directory and all its sub-directories 25.script that decodes acrostics that use the first letter of each line 26.script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests